 Simple Greece Itinerary: Ideas for Planning One Week in Greece

 Thousands of years of history.
 Greek mythology.
 Gorgeous islands and beaches.
 Ancient ruins.
 Delicious food.
 Greece has a lot to offer!
 The varied landscape appeals to all types of travelers, whether you enjoy mountains or beaches, big cities or small villages.
-The following Greece itinerary will help you start planning your trip to this wonderful country.
+One week in Greece isn’t nearly enough, but the following Greece itinerary will help you start planning a trip to this wonderful country that will hopefully make you want to come back again for more.

 While the language might not be so easy for those of us who use the Roman alphabet, you will find plenty of friendly people in Greece who know a handful of English words in the touristy areas.
 But it’s not a bad idea to learn a few useful Greek words and phrases before your trip.

-How much of Greece can you see in a week?
+How much can you see in Greece in a week?
 Keep reading to see our recommendations for a one week trip to Greece.

 Greece has a lot to offer both on the mainland and on the islands.
 But you can’t see the whole country on one vacation, so your best approach is to pick a few places and spend a few days in each.